tealina/docs-en/docs/configuration/templates.md

 interface ApiTemplateType {
   /**
-   * Short name for this template.\
+   *
-   * one character, case sensitive.\
+   * One character, case sensitive.\
-   * `*` means fallback, when both alias and name not matched */
+   * `*` Used when neither name nor alias matches
+   */
   alias: string
   /**
-   * Will be use as filename, can be empty string
-   */
+   * Used as a file name, if empty characters, the file name is the last segment in the route */
   name: string
   /**